polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/prepare-your-first-contract.md

 For this tutorial, you use the `cargo-contract` CLI tool to `upload` and `instantiate` the `flipper` contract on a Substrate chain.

-1. Start your node using `substrate-contracts-node --dev --log info,runtime::contracts=debug 2>&1`
+1. Start your node using `substrate-contracts-node --log info,runtime::contracts=debug 2>&1`

 1. Go to the `flipper` project folder.